Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Results

-We first explore different network features shaping outbreaks reconstruction from the collections of edges participating in shortest paths and, therefore, captured in the metric backbone.
-To address this challenge, we propose a new method, schematized in Figure~\ref{fig1:synthetic_creation}, to construct synthetic networks where we can tune the relative size of the metric backbone $\tau^m$ and the distribution of semi-metric distortion values $P(s^m)$, which is .
-We refer the reader to the Methods section for a complete explanation of the theoretical foundations of the metric backbone and the semi-metric edge distortion.
-Starting from a metric backbone of $N$ nodes and $E_m$ edges, our method adds semi-metric connections to build a network of $N$ nodes and $E$ edges, whose strength of interactions are quantified in the proximity matrix ${\bf P}$.
-A detailed description of our method to construct synthetic networks is provided in the Methods section.
+We first explore different network features that potentially shape the reconstruction of epidemic outbreaks from the metric backbone.
+To address this challenge, we propose a new method to construct synthetic networks where we can tune the relative size of the metric backbone $\tau^m$ and the distribution of semi-metric distortion values $P(s^m)$, as shown in Figure~\ref{fig1:synthetic_creation}.
+We refer the reader to the Methods subsection \rev{``}Metric backbone and semi-metric distortion\rev{''} for a complete explanation of the theoretical foundations of the metric backbone and the associated semi-metric distortion parameter of an edge.
+Starting from a metric backbone of $N$ nodes and $E_m$ edges, our method adds semi-metric edges to build a network of $N$ nodes and $E$ edges, whose strength of associations are quantified by the proximity matrix ${\bf P}$.
+A detailed description of our method to construct synthetic networks is provided in the Methods subsection \rev{``}Construction of synthetic networks\rev{''}.

 To focus on the role of the aforementioned features, $\tau^m$ and $P(s^m)$, while preserving other empirically relevant structures, the synthetic networks are built from the backbone of a real network.
 Specifically, we utilize the backbone of a contact network between elementary school students (kindergarten to sixth grade) in Utah (USA) \cite{toth2015role, Correia:2023contact}.
-This network is composed of $N=339$ nodes and $E_m=1128$ metric edges, with a heterogeneous distribution of the proximity values (available in Figure S1 in the Supplementary text).
-Moreover, semi-metric distortion values are drawn from a log-normal distribution, i.e. $s^m \sim Lognormal(\mu,\sigma)$, since this probability function is widespread across different empirical networks~\cite{simas2021distance,Correia:2023contact}.
+This metric backbone is composed of $N=339$ nodes and $E_m=1128$ metric edges, with a heterogeneous distribution of the proximity values (available in Figure S1 in the Supplementary text).
+Moreover, for the semi-metric edges, their semi-metric distortion values are drawn from a log-normal distribution via $s^m=1+r$ where $r\sim Lognormal(\mu,\sigma)$.
+Note that this probability function is widespread across different empirical networks~\cite{simas2021distance,Correia:2023contact}.
 Throughout the manuscript, we fix $\sigma=1$ and modify the $\mu$ value to study the effect of semi-metric edges' relevance with respect to those included in the metric backbone.